bbauska/meta-react-basics/README.md

 In the actual code example at the start of this lesson item, the comparison part, which goes to the left of the question mark, is using the >= (greater-than-or-equal-to operator), to return a Boolean value.
-If the result of the comparison evaluates to **true**, then the string "Over 0.5" gets returned.
+If the result of the comparison evaluates to <b>true</b>, then the string "Over 0.5" gets returned.
 In other words, whatever sits between the question mark and the semi-colon character will get returned.
-Otherwise, if the result of the comparison evaluates to **false**, then the string "Under 0.5" gets returned.
+Otherwise, if the result of the comparison evaluates to <b>false</b>, then the string "Under 0.5" gets returned.
 In other words, the value that sits to the right of the colon character will get returned from the ternary expression.